-Further to the legal requirements of a Landlord, we have listed some other useful information to assist Landlords in the letting of property.
+Further to the legal requirements of a Landlord, we have listed some other useful information to assist Landlords in the letting of property and some of their obligations.

 There are many things that you can do to prevent property fraud and these include;